sharplispers/cl-string-match/README.md

 * Rabin-Karp algorithm is not implemented properly: type conversions and native arithmetic operations bloat code and make it barely readable.
-Function returns incorrect results in some cases.

-* Improve performance: some implementations (i.e. Aho-Corasick, Rabin-Karp) are extremely slow compared with theoretical boundaries.
+* Improve performance: some implementations (i.e. Aho-Corasick, Rabin-Karp) are extremely slow compared with theoretical estimates.

 * Benchmark should include corner cases (general worst-case scenarios) and also check correlation between needle and haystack sizes